lnunno/android-music-app/README.md

   1. List of artist biographies.
   2. List of artist news.
   3. List of artist events.
+  4. Shows artist photos.
-  4. Has a link to the artist’s official twitter (if exists).
+  5. Has a link to the artist’s official twitter (if exists).
 6. Remembers the screen that you were on previously in the app when exiting and re-entering.

 ### Extra features (Probably not in release v 1.0)